visoftsolutions/ha-kubernetes-cluster/README.md

 #### Configuration

-In order to modify cluster profision setup go to:
+In order to modify cluster provision setup go to:
 ```sh
 cd ./inventory/visoftsolutions/